This information applies to England and Wales.

 Healthcare Travel Costs Scheme (NHS)

 If you have the higher rate mobility for DLA or the enhanced rate mobility for PIP, you can lease a car with Motability.
-You have to contribute your entire mobility component.
 The scheme does not pay for your fuel, but does cover:

 Your local authority can provide a Disabled Facilities Grant if you need specialist equipment or make changes to your home.